Kevin Clark, drummer in ‘School of Rock,’ hit and killed by driver while biking in Avondale

 Goldberg wasn’t sure why Clark was biking in Avondale when he was hit, but said Clark had several friends on the Northwest Side.

 Clark’s past projects included Dreadwolf and Funk it Let’s Jam.
-Clark was also a shift manager at Starbucks at Ashland and Irving, and had taught music at a School of Rock location in Libertyville, his mother said.
+Clark was also a shift manager at Starbucks at Ashland Avenue and Irving Park Road, and had taught music at a School of Rock location in Libertyville, his mother said.

 His most recent project was the band Jess Bess and the Intentions.
 “They were unbelievably fantastic and they would’ve gone somewhere,” his mother said.